What are Pillar Posts, and Do You Need Them?

 Pillar posts, also known as evergreen content or cornerstone content, are, as you might have guessed, the foundation of your blog.
 These strong, worthy, thick pieces will support whatever else you want to put around them.
 They are usually factual in nature, practical, long-lasting, and offer a lot of value to your readers.

 These posts should show your visitors what your blog is all about.
 Think of these as your blog’s “essence.”
 If you are a business, your pillar posts should explain big topics in your industry.
-If you are a blogger, these should be pieces which explain something about you, what you do, and what your blog is all about.
+If you are a blogger, these should be pieces that explain something about you, what you do, and what your blog is all about.

-Tips for Pillar Posts
+Tips for Evergreen Content

 Pillar posts should be lengthy.
 Obviously, don’t bore someone with an irrelevant, bloated article simply because you are trying to make it long.
 But since a pillar post is going to be a backbone post for your site, you will likely have a lot to explain or show on the topic.
 If you find that you can’t get to 300 words with the article it isn’t a “pillar post.”

-Your pillar posts will give your blog authority if written correctly.
+Your cornerstone posts will give your blog authority if written correctly.
 By offering a big, detailed post on something relevant and useful you are proving to visitors and followers that your blog is worthwhile and provides a service.

 If you can’t think of any pillar posts right away, it’s ok.
 Take some time and let them come but ideally, you want to have at least four of these authority posts on your blog.
 If they are performing well and really boosting your search engine rankings, then go for more!

-Blogs – whether they be for personal reasons or to drive business – are best when they have a variety of content.
+Blogs – whether for personal reasons or to drive business – are best when they have a variety of content.
 So don’t skimp on pillar posts even though they can be time-consuming to write.
 Offer a great resource to your audience and simultaneously grab all the benefits they offer.